Skip to main content

 Integrations

 Integrations are the apps your agents connect to and work with.
-When your agent needs to send a Slack message, update a HubSpot deal, or read from Google Sheets, it uses an integration.
+When your agent needs to send a message, update a CRM record, or read from a spreadsheet, it uses an integration.

 How Integrations Work